Access

 The barcode control is bound to the data base field and shows the code of the current data set as EAN-128 barcode.

-One last hint: A report is designed in a lower resolution that it is using while printing.
-So it may be required that you create the barcode control with a much bigger font size than you would normally use.
-Otherwise the text line under the barcode may be very very small in your print.
+Hint: The report is designed at a lower resolution than the one used for printing.
+Therefore, you must create the barcode control with a much larger font size than you would normally use.
+Otherwise, the text line under the barcode may appear very small in your printout.